cocomittens/Pod.io/README.md

 ### Podcast List
 <img width="1276" alt="podcastlist" src="https://user-images.githubusercontent.com/2096314/115931420-e95ccc80-a43f-11eb-85b1-37b0005f54f8.png">
 When first viewing the app, the user will be presented with a list of all available podcasts they can listen to.

 <img width="1268" alt="podcastplaying" src="https://user-images.githubusercontent.com/2096314/115932612-21fda580-a442-11eb-8b07-dfc29a54ea04.png">
 An episode will continue to play (or be paused) even after navigating back to the podcast list.

 ### Search
 <img width="1279" alt="search" src="https://user-images.githubusercontent.com/2096314/115932290-81a78100-a441-11eb-9e23-f34639665899.png">
 The user can search for a podcast.

 <img width="1277" alt="searchresults" src="https://user-images.githubusercontent.com/2096314/115932383-b0255c00-a441-11eb-8e99-c49616659da5.png">
 After the user selects a podcast, the podcast will appear.
 The user can clear the selection and display all available podcasts by clicking the "x" icon on the righthand side.

 ### Episode List
 <img width="1277" alt="episodelist" src="https://user-images.githubusercontent.com/2096314/115931494-0c877c00-a440-11eb-8b5a-2249891836af.png">
 Upon clicking on a podcast, the user will be presented with a list of available episodes.

 <img width="1268" alt="playing" src="https://user-images.githubusercontent.com/2096314/115932035-034adf00-a441-11eb-8f02-6ef8745d1bfd.png">
 When an episode is selected, it will begin playing and the currently playing episode will be highlighted in the list.
-The user can pause playback with the pause button on the audio controls
+The user can pause playback with the pause button on the audio controls.

 <img width="1277" alt="expanded" src="https://user-images.githubusercontent.com/2096314/115932507-ef53ad00-a441-11eb-970d-ab469f663801.png">
 The user can view the episode description by clicking on the expand button on the righthand side of the episode.